patagonaa/surron-light-bee/bms_comm/README.md

 - RS485 off
     - happens after around 3 seconds, RS485 termination/pullup/pulldown is turned off and BMS takes some time / a few tries until it responds
-    - can be reenabled via RS485 communication, 60V input or button press, possibly with battery charging/discharging as well
+    - can be reenabled via RS485 communication, 60V input, button press or battery charging
 - standby
     - happens after some minutes/hours
-    - can be reenabled with 60V input or button press, possibly with battery charging/discharging as well (though not via RS485)
+    - can be reenabled with 60V input, button press or battery charging (though not via RS485)

+Oddities:
+- When the BMS display is on (60V input, button pressed or charging), the BMS takes pretty long to respond sometimes (normal: ~10ms, when display is on: 80ms, maybe longer), probably while the microcontroller is busy updating the display.
+- When waking the BMS up (even just from the ~3s RS485 timeout), The RTC value is outdated and only changes to the correct value after a second or so.

+## Message Structure

 All messages seem to have the same structure:
 - Command (`46` = request, `47` = response, `57` = unsolicited)